-So, you’ve set up your Google Ad campaign for your healthcare business.
+So, you’ve set up your Google Ad campaign for your clinic.
 It’s live and out there, ready to collect those new patient enquiries.

 If you’ve seen our blog post on optimising your ads, you should be on the way to an effective campaign with a great return on your investment, where the copy, keywords and landing page are up to scratch.
 The blog will help you analyse and update your ad appropriately throughout the running of your campaign.
 If you haven’t checked it out, make sure you do.